Harald V

-Harald V (Harald den femte, /no/; born 21 February 1937) is King of Norway, reigning since 1991.
+Harald V (21 February 1937 – 28 August 2026) was King of Norway from 1991 until his death in 2026.

-A member of the House of Glücksburg, Harald was the third child and only son of King Olav V of Norway and Princess Märtha of Sweden.
-He was second in the line of succession at the time of his birth, behind his father.
-In 1940, as a result of the German occupation during World War II, the royal family went into exile.
-Harald spent part of his childhood in Sweden and the United States.
-He returned to Norway in 1945, and subsequently studied for periods at the University of Oslo, the Norwegian Military Academy, and Balliol College, Oxford.
-A keen sportsman, Harald represented Norway in sailing at the 1964, 1968, and 1972 Olympic Games, and later became patron of World Sailing.
+Born in Skaugum, Asker, during the reign of his paternal grandfather, King Haakon VII, Harald was the third child and only son of Crown Prince Olav (later King Olav V) and Crown Princess Märtha of Norway.
+Harald was second in the line of succession at the time of his birth, behind his father.
+In 1940, as a result of the German occupation during World War II, the royal family went into exile where Harald spent parts of his childhood in Sweden and subsequently the United States.

+After World War II ended in 1945, Harald returned to Norway, and later studied for periods at the University of Oslo, the Norwegian Military Academy, and Balliol College, Oxford.
+An active sportsman, Harald represented Norway in sailing at the 1964, 1968, and 1972 Olympic Games.
+In 1970, Harald was named the founding president of the Norwegian Sailing Federation.
+He went on to serve as President of Honour for World Sailing starting in 1994, a position he held until his death, while remaining an active competitor in World Championships until 2022.

-Following the death of his paternal grandfather King Haakon VII in 1957, Harald became crown prince as his father became King Olav V. He married Sonja Haraldsen in 1968; their relationship having initially been controversial due to her status as a commoner.
-They have two children, their elder child Märtha Louise and their younger child Haakon, who is heir apparent due to the male-preference primogeniture used in Norway at the time of his birth.
-In 1990, when his father's health started declining, Harald became regent and thus took most of the powers of the monarchy while Olav remained the de facto monarch.
-Following his father's death in 1991, Harald officially ascended to the throne.
-He was the first Norwegian monarch born in Norway since Olav IV in 1367, a span of nearly 600 years.
+Following King Haakon's death in 1957, Harald became crown prince as his father became King Olav V. He married Sonja Haraldsen in 1968; their relationship was initially controversial due to her status as a commoner.
+They had two children, Märtha Louise and Haakon.
+In 1990, when his father's health declined, Harald became regent and took most of the powers of the monarchy while Olav remained the de jure monarch.

+Following his father's death in 1991, Harald acceded to the throne.
+He was the first Norwegian-born monarch to inherit the throne since Olav IV in 1380.
+Harald's leadership during major Norwegian national crises earned him widespread acclaim both domestically and internationally.
+His presence during events such as the 1992 New Year's Day Storm, the 2011 Norway attacks, the 2020 Gjerdrum landslide, and the COVID-19 pandemic in Norway earned him the popular nickname "grandfather of the nation" (nasjonens bestefar).

-Key events in Harald's reign were the start of the 21st century and third millennium and the 2011 Norway attacks.
-During his reign, he has also suffered from health problems, with his son, Crown Prince Haakon, acting as regent four times between 2003 and 2024.
-Since 2024, Harald has been Norway's oldest-reigning monarch, surpassing his father; since the death of Elizabeth II in 2022, he is also the oldest-reigning monarch in Europe.
+During his reign, Harald suffered from several health issues, with his son acting as regent several times between 2003 and 2026.
+He became Norway's oldest reigning monarch in 2024, surpassing his father.
+Following the death of Elizabeth II, his paternal second cousin, in 2022, he became Europe's oldest reigning monarch.
+Harald died in 2026 in Oslo, aged 89, and was succeeded by his son Haakon VIII.